 The evolving role of outsourced investment compliance

-Increasingly, both asset owners and managers will have to screen their portfolios to confirm they adhere to the relevant sustainability or ESG criteria.
+Increasingly, both asset owners and managers have to screen their portfolios to confirm they adhere to the relevant sustainability or ESG criteria.
 But while negative screening has been an established ESG methodology for many years, ESG scoring for disclosure purposes is in its infancy.
-In our Global ESG Survey, more than 70% of firms said they had only introduced ESG scoring in the past two years.
-Investment compliance monitoring solutions can provide firms with the critical support they need, in the following ways:
+This is where investment compliance monitoring solutions can help.

 Fund classification and credentials